 The world has been aware of the pandemic (coronavirus, novel coronavirus, SARS Cov-2, Wuhan virus, China virus, or Covid-19) since February of 2020, but it was apparently spreading months before that.
 The Chinese government not only failed to give us the early warning that we needed and deserved, but it has also continued to block investigation of key evidence about how the virus theoretically jumped from bats to people.
 (If we do not know what happened, how do we prevent the next pandemic?)
 Even the US government too often seems to feed us their pet biases instead of document-able facts.
 Only time will tell what the real motivation and big errors were.
 One example of error or outright malfeasance was the active suppressing of information about outpatient treatment options.)
 That is why we may still have more questions than answers, but it is clearly it is an unforgivable travesty that hundreds of thousands of Americans died with covid-19 when there are preventive measures and early interventions that could have saved most all of them.
-And, unfortunately, as you will read under the Censorship heading, the government, some politicians, the mainstream media, and big tech are still making it increasingly hard for the public to gather all the facts they need to make informed decisions.
+And, unfortunately, as you will read under the Censorship heading, the government, some politicians, the mainstream media, and big tech are still making it increasingly hard for the public to gather all the facts they need to make informed decisions, especially about the vaccines.

 This authoritative video is the best overall summary of what happened and where we got off track.
 The response got off to a rocky start because fear gripped even the scientists and medical experts who then made decisions based on panic rather than science.
 Also, the travel restrictions and lock-downs prevented the usual meetings and collaboration that moves science forward.
 Even scientific literature took a hit because studies were released without peer review rather than wait for the lengthy journal publication cycle.

 The matter is still evolving, so I do not claim that the points in this website are definitive final answers.
 They are simply the most up-to-date data-driven information, resources, and expert opinions that I could deliver.
-Note, this website is not “balanced” because I will not waste your time repeating the same government-sanctioned viewpoints you hear every night on the news.
-I will give mainly the useful opposing information that is much harder to come by.
+Note, this website is not “balanced” because I will not waste your time repeating the same government-sanctioned canned propaganda viewpoints you hear every night on the news.
+I will mainly give the useful opposing information that is much harder to come by.

 Seasonality.
 It really should generate more attention in the media and among health professionals that flu cases and covid-19 cases peak at the same time that vitamin D blood levels hit bottom.
 If you keep in mind that the upper respiratory diseases wane in the summer and peak in the winter, this vitamin D chart from a journal article paints a compelling picture.